Whole Foods will take away healthcare from some of its employees starting January 1

-Beginning January 1, 2020, Amazon-owned Whole Foods will end healthcare benefits for some of its employees, CNBC reports.
+Beginning January 1, 2020, Amazon-owned Whole Foods will end healthcare benefits for some of its employees, Business Insider reports.
 The company will cut medical and health benefits for up to 1,900 of its workers.

 Currently, Whole Foods employees who work at least 20 hours per week are eligible for healthcare benefits, but the company is bumping the hourly threshold for medical benefits to a minimum of 30 hours per week in the new year.